CenterForOpenScience/OSFDocs/docs/projects/overview.rst

 Citation Widget
 --------------
-**Purpose:** The Citation widget provides a pre-formatted citation referencing the viewed OSF project or component.
+**Purpose:** The "Citation" widget provides a pre-formatted citation referencing the viewed OSF project or component.

 The Citation widget is locate to the right of the Wiki widget.
 Every project and component on the OSF has a unique and permanent URL, allowing each one to be cited.